-Via our Facebook page, a piper based in Santiago, Chile, recently requested the sheet music for the Eightsome Reel as played by the SFO.
+Via our Facebook page, a piper based in Santiago, Chile, requested the sheet music for the Eightsome Reel as played by the SFO.

 Using the fantastic resource that is The Session website – even though it’s meant primarily for Irish, not Scottish, tunes – we were able t0 give him a good idea of the melody lines to Mrs McLeod of Raasay, The Fairy Dance, The De’il Amang the Tailors (2nd setting), Soldier’s Joy, The Mason’s Apron (7th setting), Staten Island, and Kate Dalrymple.